Rethinking Bivariate Causal Discovery Through the Lens of Exchangeability: Causal Discovery, Exchangeability, and Their Intersection

+thus the sequence is not i.i.d. (except, of course, in the trivial case where $\theta_A = \theta_B$). \end{description}

-The most important result regarding exchangeability is given by the famous \textit{de Finetti Theorem}, stated next: \begin{description} \item[De Finetti Theorem \citep{definetti}:] Let \((X_n)_{n \in \mathbb{N}}\) be an infinite sequence of binary random variables.
+The most important result regarding exchangeability is given by the famous \textit{de Finetti representation theorem} \citep{definetti}, stated next. \begin{description} \item[De Finetti theorem:] Let \((X_n)_{n \in \mathbb{N}}\) be an infinite sequence of binary random variables.
 The sequence is exchangeable if and only if there exists a random variable \(\theta \in \Theta\), with probability measure \(\mu\), such that \(X_1, X_2, \dots\) are conditionally i.i.d. given \(\theta\), that is, for any given any sequence \((x_1, \dots, x_N) \in \{0, 1\}^N\),

-\end{description} In Equation \eqref{definettiref}, $d\mu(\theta)$ can be replaced by $p(\theta)d\theta$, if $\mu$ is absolutely continuous with respect to the Lebesgue measure on $\Theta$ (which is the only case of interest in this paper, and thus assumed in the sequel).
-The theorem has been extended in several ways, including to non-binary variables.
+\end{description} In Equation \eqref{definettiref}, $d\mu(\theta)$ can be replaced by $p(\theta)\, d\theta$, if $\mu$ is absolutely continuous with respect to the Lebesgue measure on $\Theta$, \textit{i.e.}, if there is a probability density function $p(\theta))$.
+In the case where $\Theta$ is a discrete set, Equation \eqref{definettiref} takes the form

-This theorem states that any sequence of exchangeable variables can be seen as a mixture of i.i.d. sequences.
-Each i.i.d. sequence is given by conditioning the data on the parameter $\theta$ and the mixture's proportions are consequently defined by $p(\theta)$.
-This result agrees with the intuition from the Pólya urn examples.
-The case of i.i.d. data can be seen as the special scenario when $p(\theta)=\delta(\theta_0)$.
-In this case, the expression simply becomes $p(X_1, \ldots, X_n) = \prod_{i=1}^n p(X_i \mid \theta_0)$, which is obviously i.i.d..

-Lastly, it is important to mention that it is the exact existence of this parameter $\theta$ that allows the expression of learned information about the system.
-For example, in the original Pólya urn, one can reframe each draw's dependence on the previous results by stating that they are informative over this parameter and its probability distribution.
-Naturally though, the solution for it is not unique under an infinite sequence of exchangeable data.
-Nevertheless, it is possible to infer valid values for both $p(x_i \mid \theta)$ and $p(\theta)$ from an infinite exchangeable sequence.
-This has been seen by Bernardo and Smith for a sequence of a Bernoulli variable \citep{bayesiantheory}.
+where, in this case, $p(\theta)$ is a probability mass function.
+The theorem has been extended in several ways, including to non-binary variables \citep{bayesiantheory}.
+In essence, this theorem states that any sequence of exchangeable variables can be seen as a mixture of i.i.d. sequences, each of which is conditioned on the parameter $\theta$.